cloudmobi/CloudmobiSSP/android-sdk.md

     /**
      * Get multi elements Ads.
 The actual number will decied by server side, between [1,reqAdNumber]
      * @param reqAdNumber    the number of request Ads
-     * @param slotId         parbat Ads slot id
+     * @param slotId         cloudtech Ads slot id
      * @param context        Android context
      * @param imageType      Imagetype for the picture.(1.9:1 or 1:1)
      		(CTImageType.TYPE_19_TO_10 / CTImageType.TYPE_1_TO_1)